viniciusfjacinto/airflow-gnews-data-pipeline/README.md

 ...
 ```

-  save with !w and exit with !qa:
+  save with :w! and exit with :qa!

 ### Create airflow folders and env<br>
 ```